Janchorizo/tfm-slr/README.md

 AND ( LIMIT-TO ( SUBJAREA,"BIOC" )
 OR LIMIT-TO ( SUBJAREA,"COMP" ) )
 AND  ( LIMIT-TO ( DOCTYPE ,  "ar" ) )

+## Duplicate removal
+Duplicate entries for articles were detected and deleted with the desktop Mendeley application (v1.19.4).

+After duplicate removal __780__ different articles were obtained, and which will be processed by applying the inclusion/acceptance and exclusion/rejection criteria previously defined.